Dieryk Garcia Of Haverhill Charged With Murder After Fight Ends In Death

-HAVERILL (CBS) – A fight in Haverhill has ended with a murder charge.
-Dieryk Garcia, 35, of Haverhill, will be arraigned in district court Friday.
+HAVERHILL (CBS) – A fight in Haverhill has ended with a murder charge.
+Dieryk Garcia, 35, of Haverhill, was arraigned in district court Friday and was held without bail.

 According to the Essex District Attorney’s Office, Garcia and another man got into a fight on Winter Street at 4:30 p.m.
-Thursday.READ MORE: Anyone Can Now Preregister For A COVID Vaccine Appointment In Massachusetts
+Thursday.READ MORE: 'I Can Spread Joy': 9-Year-Old Ukulele Player Louis Phipps Performs At Wang Theatre

 No other information is available at this point in the investigation.